Parabolic Category O in Complex Rank via Fock Space Tensor Product Categorifications: Parabolic Category in Complex Rank and the Main Conjecture

 \begin{proof} The sum of all proper $U_{\bt}$-submodules is the unique maximal proper submodule of $\mts(\blambda)$, which proves that $\mts(\blambda)$ has a unique simple quotient.
 Moreover, every simple object in $\widehat{\cO}^{\bt}$ is generated as a $U_{\bt}$-module by a simple $\fl_{\bt}$-submodule annihilated by $\f{u}^+_{\bt}$, proving the claim. \end{proof}

-Etingof posed the following problem regarding the structure of the category $\cO^{\bt}$.
-Strictly speaking, he asked for the \textit{characters} of the Verma modules $\mts(\blambda)$, but it is not difficult to see that this problem reduces the following question.
+Etingof posed the following problem regarding these simple modules.
+Strictly speaking, he asked for the \textit{characters} of the simple modules $\lts(\blambda)$, but as usual (it is easy to see that) this problem reduces to the following problem.